renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 The Drahrat have breached the surface at several other far-flung points; like their former homeland, these constructions are heavily fortified and lightly populated, serving as little more than trade-posts for surface dwellers.
 The Drahrat have also constructed outposts near the settlements of other subterranean races, notably near several Clay Men holds and Kobold cities; trade with these outposts provide other races' only insight into the Drahrat society.
 All known Drahrat settlements are built in natural caverns, with little artificial excavation.
-They also make heavy use of natural materials—and, conversely, little use of worked materials.
+They also make heavy use of natural materials — and, conversely, little use of worked materials.
-Drahrat settlements are constructed out of wood, plant matter, hide, bone and scale—and with little use of metal, glass or carved stone.
+Drahrat settlements are constructed out of wood, plant matter, hide, bone and scale — and with little use of metal, glass or carved stone.
 One notable partial exception is a type of brick that they make by preparing and baking a fungus-root; it is believed that this is intended as a deliberate insult to the *Fahrat*.

 Though the *Drahrat* are willing enough to trade with other races, outsiders are not allowed outside of their market-squares.